 Hon.
 David Joanasie: Thank you, Mr. Speaker.
-I am not going to share any figures around approximate cost for design or building.
-I do not have that information; I don't want to provide figures that might be relied upon at this time.
+I am not going to share any figures around approximate costs for design or building.
+I do not have that information and I don't want to give figures that might be relied upon at this time.